slowernews/wisdom-tldr/chapters/introduction.md

 > *'The minute you're satisfied with where you are, you aren't there anymore.' -- Tony Gwynn*

-> *'Happiness is your default state when you remove everything.' -- Naval Ravikant*
+> *'One of the keys to happiness is a bad memory.' -- Rita Mae Brown*

 HINT: How to lower your expectations?
 Be [grateful]().

 <!--
-regrets fof the dyieng: Don't ignore your dreams; don't work too much; say what you think; cultivate friendships; be happy.
+regrets of the dying: Don't ignore your dreams; don't work too much; say what you think; cultivate friendships; be happy.

 True happiness, at its core, is simply about creating a life where your positive experiences and emotions outweigh the bad ones.
 You need to understand that you aren’t supposed to be happy all the time.